Animals

 History at CuriOdyssey

-Our great gray owl was donated to CuriOdyssey in October 2015.
+Our great grey owl was transferred to CuriOdyssey in 2022.
 The owl was captive hatched at Calgary Zoo in Alberta, Canada.

 Fun Facts about Great Grey Owls